-Turkish Cypriots on Monday embarked on a general strike over the north’s ruling coalition’s plans regarding the cost-of-living allowance, with thousands of people marching from around northern Nicosia to the Turkish Cypriot legislature building in the northern sector of Ayios Dhometios.
+Turkish Cypriots on Monday embarked on a general strike over the north’s ruling coalition’s plans regarding the cost-of-living allowance, with thousands of people marching from various points in Nicosia to the Turkish Cypriot legislature building in Ayios Dhometios.

-Those three starting points are respectively located east, north, and west of the legislature building, with demonstrators as such converging on it at the end of their marches.
+The three starting points were located east, north, and west of the legislature building, with demonstrators converging on it.

-When the legislature building, they were met by a line of riot police at the building’s security gate, which is located around 200 metres in front of its front door.
+When reaching the legislature building, they were met by a line of riot police at the building’s security gate, around 200 metres in front of its front door.

 However, they overpowered the police and made it as far as the front door, before the ruling coalition agreed to negotiate with trade union leaders over the future of the north’s cost-of-living allowance.